sanyagupta12/Arduino-FPGA_beamforming_AI_summit/README.md

-# 🎧 Real-Time Adaptive Beamforming Using the Frost Algorithm
+# 🎧 Real-Time Edge AI Adaptive Beamforming Using the Frost Algorithm
 *A Multi-Microphone Audio Enhancement System*

 ---